johnrkriter/aad-pod-identity-converter/README.md

 # aad-pod-identity-converter
 Read in a list of azure managed identity and convert them to YAML for use with aad-pod-identity

+# Requirements
+Current version of this app uses python3 and pip3.
+Python 2 is not supported.

 # Local environment setup
 standard python setup
 1. create a ```venv``` folder in your root locally.